 Nowadays, businesses can draw information from an immense number of sources.
-BI tools facilitate the work of processing and makes sense of this information overflow.
+BI tools facilitate the work of processing and make sense of this information overflow.
 Among the most common functions within these tools are for example:

 Performing all these strategies and functions yourself would come close to a temporal disaster.
 Luckily, there are plenty of cutting-edge BI tools ranging from well-known companies like Microsoft or IBM to lesser known but still powerful ones.
 Businesses integrating one of these tools can benefit from:

-The input of external data is not only a valuable tool for the interpretation of changes with a company but also a particularly important factor for forecasting.
+The input of external data such as media content is not only valuable for the interpretation of changes with a company but also a particularly important factor for forecasting.
 Often, it is unexpected influences that cause movements in the market and thus also in one’s own company.
-Therefore, it is crucial to have the most comprehensive set of data available.
+Therefore, it is crucial to have the most accurate, comprehensive and reliable set of data available.

 eMedia Monitor takes up the task of being the first provider of broadcast data for all commercially available business intelligence tools. eMM’s Data Cubes for BI are an innovative solution that enables the combination of data extracted from media monitoring with the company’s own internal data.